BrandtKruger/audio-recorder/README.md

 - The `base.en` model is recommended for English meetings
 - **Live recording**: Transcriptions appear in real-time as you speak.
 The app processes audio in chunks for better responsiveness
 - **Chunk size**: Smaller chunks (3-5 seconds) provide faster feedback, larger chunks (10+ seconds) may be more accurate

+## Repository

+This project is hosted on GitHub: [https://github.com/BrandtKruger/audio-recorder](https://github.com/BrandtKruger/audio-recorder)

+## License

+This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.